This Teen Was Murdered in England, Allegedly Because of Who She Was Dating

-A teenager was found raped and murdered in Kingston Upon Thames, England last Wednesday, in a crime that prosecutors believe was motivated by her choice in partner.
+A teenager was found raped and murdered in Kingston upon Thames, England, last Wednesday, in a crime that prosecutors believe was motivated by her choice in partner.

 Celine Dookhran, 19, was of Indian Muslim heritage, and dating an Arab Muslim.
 They allege that this led 28-year-old Vincent Tappu to kidnap her and 33-year-old Mujahid Arshid to murder her.

-Dookhran’s internet profiles have since been taken down, but, per the BBC, she “had a passion for make-up and offered cosmetic advice to her followers on social media.”
+Dookhran’s internet profiles have since been taken down, but, per the BBC, she “had a passion for makeup and offered cosmetic advice to her followers on social media.”

-Tappu and Arshid are also being held in the case of a second victim, who is in her twenties and was kidnapped at the same time.
+Tappu and Arshid are also being held in the case of a second victim, who is in her 20s and was kidnapped at the same time.
 She escaped with her throat slashed and was treated in a local hospital.

 Comments